Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-And I thought hearing vegans plan meals was freaky.
+Wishing you well, Cybertoad!
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
-That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove
+That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove Edited on Dec 03, 2014, 03:08am (turboshaft: Spelling.)

 Active User